 Are you primarily interested in the video features of these cameras?
 If so, the Z6 is actually slightly better than the Z7, since its 4K video is downsampled from the full width of the sensor (totaling about 6K at first) rather than pixel binned.
 And, as you’ll see in a moment, the stills image quality on the Z6 is no slouch either, especially at high ISOs.

 Interested in landscapes?
 It might be a different story.
-The biggest difference between the two cameras is, of course, sensor resolution: 24 MP versus 45 MP.
-Some photographers actually prefer lower resolution in this case, since it leads to smaller file sizes that are still plenty large enough for huge prints.
+The biggest difference between the two cameras is their sensor resolution: 24 MP versus 45 MP.
+Some photographers actually prefer lower resolution in general, since it leads to smaller file sizes that are still plenty large enough for huge prints.
 But if you’re the type of photographer who shoots landscapes and makes large prints, you may find 45 megapixels to be the much preferable option.

 You’ll also notice that the autofocus system is different between these cameras.
 The Z7 has a 493 point system versus the Z6’s 273 point system.
 In practice, this just means that the Z7 has finer “steps” when you move the autofocus box.
 Although this sometimes helps for composition, it doesn’t impact the cameras’ tracking capabilities, which works equally well on both cameras.
-However, the Z6’s faster frame rate (12 FPS versus 9 FPS) is a significant benefit in some conditions, so the Z6 is the better camera for fast action.
+However, the Z6’s faster frame rate (12 FPS versus 9 FPS) is helpful in some conditions, so the Z6 is the better camera for fast action.
 The Z6 also has a slightly better buffer of 35 rather than 23 RAW images before the frame rate slows down.